FUZZFACED

 Fender Japan

-In the second half of '80s Makoto "Nick" Sugimoto established a small Custom Edition Team, a sort of Japanese Custom Shop.
-He is a luthier who had worked for twenty-three years in R&D, custom guitar building and engineering at Fujigen factory, and that in 2002 started manufacturing guitars and basses with his uncle as the original brand Sugi Guitars.
-The team consisted of highly skilled craftsmen; they studied and analyzed Fender guitars and basses a lot, had active relations with Fender USA, used only selected materials and took special orders from guitarists and bassists.
+In the second half of the ‘80s, Makoto “Nick” Sugimoto established a small Custom Edition Team, a sort of Japanese Custom Shop.
+The Custom Edition Team was composed of highly skilled craftsmen who extensively studied and analyzed Fender guitars and basses.
+They maintained active relations with Fender USA, used only selected materials, and accommodated special orders from guitarists and bassists.

 Dan Smith, Makoto Nick Sugimoto and Michael Stevens with Fujigen’s R&D employees in 1988